 Palau Community College has established and published clear policies and procedures that promote honesty, responsibility, and academic integrity.
 These policies apply to all constituencies and include specifics relevant to each, including student behavior, academic honesty, and consequences for dishonesty.
 The college established policies are published for its constituents through the general catalog, student handbook, student planner and the Personnel Rules and Regulations Manual (PRRM).
 Policies are clearly defined informing faculty of behavior, academic honesty, responsibility and academic integrity.
-Clearly defined policies in regards to faculty behavior and responsibility and consequences are publicized through the college Personnel Rules and Regulations Manual.
-This manual is made available to all offices of the college including the office of Academic Affairs and faculty office.
-The clearly defined policies which include faculty behavior, academic honesty and integrity and faculty responsibility are located on pages 2-3 of the PRRM and consequences for non-compliance are also stated in the PRRM, pages 48-53.
+Clearly defined policies in regards to faculty behavior and responsibility and consequences are publicized through the college including the office of Academic Affairs and faculty office.
+The clearly defined policies of the college including the office of Academic honesty and integrity and faculty responsibility are located on pages 2-3 of the PRRM and consequences for non-compliance are also stated in the PRRM, pages 48-53.
 [1.86]